 Creating a trust is a preferable solution to just leaving money in your will, because you can name a trustee who is in charge of managing the money and who will have a legal obligation to use the money for its intended purpose: caring for your pet.
 If you simply leave money in a will, you don’t have the same level of control over making sure that the money is used to provide the things you want your animal to have.

-Getting Help from a Burlington Pet Planning Lawyer
+Pet Owners: Get Help from Our Pet Planning Lawyer

 You don’t want to leave the lives of your animals up to fate, especially as your family may not be equipped to provide care for your animals in the event that something happens to you.
 With help from Unsworth LaPlante, PLLC, you can make sure you have planned in advance to provide security and a good life to your animals, even if they cannot live out the rest of their lives with you.